estarter/spring-multitenancy/README.md

 This is an example of spring application working with multiple oracle databases.

+The aim of the project is to find out how to define datasource in spring which would survive database reboot.

 ## How to start

 1. Run tenant databases